Back to Portfolio

 Honey and its History

 Honey is a naturally sweet, thick liquid collected and stored by the Apis mellifera bee as food.
-Honeybees visit lakhs of flowers and collect the flower nectar which is stored in honeycombs.
+Honeybees visit lakhs of flowers and collect the flower nectar, which is stored in honeycombs.

-The discovery of honey dates back to more than 8,000 years ago, but history affirms that Apiculture — the art of beekeeping — was established only around 2400 BC in Egypt.
 Honey has been used as food and medicine across civilizations in both ancient and modern times.
-Its therapeutic properties have also found favour for its use in skincare among the Egyptians and Greeks.
+Its therapeutic properties have also found favor for its use in skincare among the Egyptians and Greeks.

 Bee Facts You Should Know